StillKonfuzed/G-Music/README.md

 # G-Music
-G-Music pushes the limits of web audio player to extremes by using the Web Audio API and also comes with butter fluid animation and next-gen playlist management system.
+G-Music pushes the limits of web audio player to extremes by using the Web Audio API and also comes with butter fluid animation/bvisualiser and next-gen playlist management system.
 Built on a single html file, the HTML file can run on `FILE://` protocol by bypassing crossorigin errors using a proxy server.
 I cannot type here the source of music, if you are average dev you will find it out soon.